 Things To Do: Hiking, horseback riding, rock climbing, kayaking, and camping.

 The northeastern seaside resort of Whitby is a charming fishing town with a working harbor.
-It also has a long association with the macabre thanks to its inclusion in Bram Stoker’s classic tale Dracula (one of my favorite books of all time).
+It also has a long association with the macabre thanks to its inclusion in Bram Stoker’s classic tale Dracula.
 Due to its ties with Dracula, the town has an annual gothic festival with attendees decked out in gothic, Victorian, and steampunk attire.

 The gothic Whitby Abbey is a former Benedictine monastery dating back to the 7th Century that sits perched on the clifftop overlooking the North Sea.
 One of the town’s most famous residents was explorer Captain James Cook and there’s a museum in the town dedicated to his life and voyages.